ejh243/BrainFANS/docs/development-pipeline.md

 # The Development Pipeline

-The following is how to make a change to the BrainFANS repository through the command line (and your favourite text editor).
+The following document details how to make a change to the [BrainFANS](https://github.com/ejh243/BrainFANS) repository through the command line (and your favourite text editor).
 Some text editors like VScode and Sublime Text can elimate the need to remember git commands.
-We recommend that you use the terminal for your first couple of contributions.
+We recommend that you use the terminal for your first couple of contributions in order to become more familiar with the process.

-If you are ever unsure about one of the steps lined out in this document, don't hesitate to ask Sam Fletcher <s.o.fletcher@exeter.ac.uk>.
+If you are ever unsure about one of the steps described in this document, please ask Sam Fletcher (<s.o.fletcher@exeter.ac.uk>) for further clarification.

 ## Contents